kennedyengineering/digital_hydrant/README.md

 - scheduler.py is the "launcher" for the collectors, it creates a queue and then executes them
 - config/wireless_network_credentials.yml contains wireless network information for authentication collectors
 - created utils/modules to store helper functions and limit code repitition
+- data is sent to the web API via the post_database.py daemon.
+It runs in the background and is entirely self contained in main.
+It acts as a server, whose hostname and port are configurable in "config/bash_config".
+That configuration data is also used in the module upload.py, which acts as a client and sends data to post_database.py.
+It sends the table name and date as identifiers and post_database.py adds it to a queue to be uploaded. the "upload" method should be called whenever there is an insertion operation on the database.
+The thing to be warned of is the date passed through the method should be the same as listed in the database entry